Carpk/ShawnKlein/_posts/2016-03-29-the-chmod-command.md

   </tr>
 </table>

-The first character `d` informs us this is a directory.
-The Owner, is quite obviously the owner of the file object,which in our example is `shawn` has Read, Write, and eXecute permissions.
-Group is set with group permissions, so any one in the `users` group would have those sets of permissions applied to them.
+As we initially stated, the first character `d` informs us this is a directory.
+The owner-p is the permissons for the owner of the file object, which in our example is `shawn` and he has Read, Write, and eXecute permissions.
+Group-p is for group permissions, so anyone in the `users` group would have those sets of permissions applied to them.
 The `users` group has Read and eXecute permissions.
-And finally is the `others` which is anyone besides the owner or members of the applied group, which they also have Read and eXecute permissions. sub-dir shows us how many directories that this path holds.
+And finally is `others`, which is anyone besides the owner and/or members of the applied group, which they also have Read and eXecute permissions. sub-dir shows us how many directories that this path holds.

 Now that we understand how to determine what permissions are applied to a file object, we can change them using the `chmod` command.